You May Be Surprised At How Low Taxes In Europe Can Be

 It all depends on where, specifically, you want to live and how your income is derived.

-Portugal, our number-one overall choice for where to live or retire overseas for the past four years running, is also the number-one destination in Europe for both ease of residency and minimization of taxes.
+Portugal, our long-standing number-one overall choice for where to live or retire overseas, is also the number-one destination in Europe for both ease of residency and minimization of taxes.

 As a nonresident, you can spend up to 90 days in any rolling 180-day period in any country in the Schengen zone, including Portugal.